 As you saw above, different people will buy your product.
-Some will buy because of one feature while others will buy a collection of features.
+Some will buy because of one feature, and others will buy a collection of features.

-For example, though I have a laptop that has gaming capabilities, the most significant task I give the product is running analytical tools.
+For example, though I have a laptop that has gaming capabilities, the most significant task I give the product is running analytical tools and occasional c-panel.

 Any Amazon product description writer may want to put that in mind when writing.